 The mechanical and electrical power concentrations are offered at WCU's main campus in Cullowhee for traditional full-time students.
 Every semester a few courses for the mechanical concentration are offered at WCU's instructional site in Asheville at Biltmore Park.
 For more information about any of the BSE programs, contact the School of Engineering + Technology at set@wcu.edu.

-The B.S.E. with concentration in Mechanical is accredited by the Engineering Accreditation Commission of ABET.
+The B.S.E. is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria.

 The Mechanical concentration focuses on mechanics, 3D visualization and simulation, analysis of static and dynamic systems, energy, and machine design.
 Students work with outstanding faculty members who bring industry and business expertise to the classroom.
 The program emphasizes the hands-on application of theoretical and technical concepts through project-based learning (PBL), and students work on real-world assignments with companies across Western North Carolina, and beyond, through The Rapid Center, WCU's on-campus research and development facility.

 The B.S. in Engineering requires 126 total hours.
-The major requires 96 hours, 12 of which also meet the Liberal Studies requirements (ENGR 199, MATH 153, CHEM 139 AND PHYS 230), 31 hours from the Engineering Core, 36 hours from the Mathematics and Science Core, 3 hours from Technical Electives and 26 hours must be from one concentration only (Mechanical, Manufacturing or Electrical Power).
+The major requires 96 hours, 12 of which also meet the Liberal Studies requirements (ENGR 199, MATH 153, CHEM 139 AND PHYS 230), 31 hours from the Engineering Core, 36 hours from the Mathematics and Science Core, 3 hours from Technical Electives and 26 hours must be from one concentration only (Mechanical, Civil, Eobotics & Automation).
 To graduate with a BS Engineering degree, all students must have a cumulative GPA of 2.3 or higher for all courses in the major taken at Western Carolina University.

 For more information on the Engineering program course descriptions visit the WCU course catalog.
 For the eight semester plans for each concentration, see below: